-Xanax is a benzodiazepine, a class of medications known as tranquilizers.
+Xanax, or alprazolam, is a benzodiazepine, a class of medications known as tranquilizers.
 Examples of other benzodiazepine medications include Valium, Klonopin, and Ativan.
 Tranquilizers like benzodiazepines slow down the central nervous system causing sedation, muscle relaxation, and decreased anxiety.
 Benzodiazepines also have addictive properties that can lead to abuse.
 Xanax addiction is a possible side effect of taking this prescription medication.

-Xanax, like other benzodiazepine medications, works by decreasing neuron activity in the brain.
-Xanax blocks the benzodiazepine site on the brain’s gamma receptors.
+Alprazolam, like other benzodiazepine medications, works by decreasing neuron activity in the brain.
+This drug blocks the benzodiazepine site on the brain’s gamma receptors.
 With this site blocked, neurons fire less frequently than normal, slowing down brain activity.
 When neuron activity slows, parts of the brain which induce those feelings of anxiety or fear become less active.
 This means that patients who take Xanax will feel calmer and respond with less anxiety to stressful situations.
 Unlike depressants, which can take weeks to slow down neuron activity, Xanax begins working immediately after the first dose.

 Suffering from extreme anxiety, especially after experiencing relative calm, can cause serious distress for individuals who are already struggling with an anxiety disorder.
 This side effect is worsened by the fact that Xanax has a very short “half-life,” which means that the drug leaves the body very quickly after it is taken.
-Consequently, some users may experience withdrawal symptoms between doses, even when taking Xanax exactly as prescribed.
-Since Xanax offers immediate benefits and undesirable side effects, even with proper usage the risk for addiction is very high.
+Consequently, some users may experience withdrawal symptoms between doses, even when taking it exactly as prescribed.
+Since alprazolam offers immediate benefits and undesirable side effects, even with proper usage the risk for addiction is very high.

 - Taking higher dosages than prescribed

 - Crushing and snorting pills